ar-g/SudokuSolver/README.md

 ## Implementation thoughts

-This time I wend deep with coroutines, and the approach is very interesting.
+This time I went deep with coroutines, and the approach is very
-The design is very slick although error-handling and cancelling is not that obvious but tools are there.
-Structured concurrency is awesome!
+interesting.
+The design is very slick although error-handling and
+canceling is not that obvious but tools are there.
+Structured
+concurrency is awesome!

 ## Roadmap
 - Improve UI design